Call for Doctoral Projects: Nexus – 2024 Cycle

 ED 463 Human Movement Sciences [SMH]

-ED 584 GAIA (Biodiversity, Agriculture, Food, Environment, Earth, Water) ↩︎ - As a reminder, only UR, UMR, and UMI may apply for this call for proposals.
-The UAR, UExp, US, and UPS mentioned in this general list are not eligible for this call. ↩︎
+ED 584 GAIA (Biodiversity, Agriculture, Food, Environment, Earth, Water) ↩︎ - Please note that only UR, UMR, and UMI units may apply for this call for proposals.
+The UAR, UExp, US, and UPS units listed in this general list are not eligible for this call. ↩︎